Community notes reduce engagement with and diffusion of false information online: Acknowledgments

 \section{Acknowledgments}

-We thank Jennifer Allen, Michael Bernstein, Kayla Duskin, Dean Eckles, and Amy X. Zhang for helpful feedback and discussions.
-This work was supported in part by a University of Washington Information School Strategic Research Fund and Army Research Office Multidisciplinary University Research Initiative Award W911NF-20-1-0252.
+We thank Jennifer Allen, Michael Bernstein, Kayla Duskin, Dean Eckles, Andy Haupt, Jonas Sch{\"o}ne, and Amy X. Zhang for helpful feedback and discussions.
+This work was supported in part by a University of Washington Information School Strategic Research Fund Award, cloud computing credits by Google, and Army Research Office Multidisciplinary University Research Initiative (MURI) Award W911NF−20−1−0252.

 \begingroup

 \endgroup